 More Than Just a Landscape!

 Artificial grass is much more than just a pretty front lawn.
+It can completely elevate your space!
 Its fame is being spread all around the nation and it’s being put to uses most people never really imagined.
 Here are some non-conventional (yet really interesting) ways that synthetic grass is being put to use: outdoor wall scapes, patios, bedroom headboards, puppy pads, porch rugs, green eco-friendly sandals, furniture, rooftop gardens, and more!

 Lifetime, Warranty, & Disposing of Artificial Grass